• State Regulations in Nevada

 Commercial financing: If you've arranged financing with a bank or other financial institution, that business will usually handle the title transfer with the DMV, and will be in possession of the new title until the lien is satisfied.
 In this case, you will be allowed to register the vehicle with the financial institution's security agreement forms instead of the actual title.

 As the buyer, you'll be responsible for obtaining insurance and a movement permit for the vehicle.
-Because the seller will keep the plates, you'll need to apply at the DMV for a permit to operate the vehicle on public roads until your registration documents come through.
-You'll receive the movement permit when you bring your title or security agreement in to your local full-service DMV office to register the car.
+Since the seller will keep the plates, you'll need to apply at the NV DMV for a permit to operate the vehicle on public roads until your registration documents come through.
+You'll receive the movement permit when you bring your title or security agreement in to your local full-service Nevada DMV office to register the car.

-Sales tax should not be collected on vehicles sold by a private party.
+Sales tax should NOT be collected on vehicles sold by a private party.

 Buying a Vehicle From a Nevada Dealer